singnet/dev-portal/tutorials/index.md

 # Hero section
 title: Tutorials
-description: The tutorials below teach you how to work with SingularityNET Services in various programming languages.
+description: Tutorials to help you learn how to implement and deploy different types of SingularityNET Services.
 buttons:
     - content: View Full Docs
       url: '/docs/all'